-- Long-Lead and Economic-based Projects: PJM will open a 120-day proposal window for projects with required in-service dates greater than five years out that address identified reliability criteria violations, economic constraints or Reliability Pricing Model (RPM) limits, operational performance and public policy requirements.
-PJM, as the Office of Interconnection, may shorten or extend the window as needed. - Short-Term Projects: PJM will open a 60-day proposal window for projects to address reliability driven upgrades with required in-service dates between 3 and 5 years out.
-PJM, as the Office of Interconnection, may shorten or extend the window as needed. - Immediate-Need Reliability Projects: If PJM determines that insufficient time remains for a proposal window to be implemented, PJM may post reliability violations that could be addressed by a project required to be in service within three years or less.
+- Long-Lead and Economic-based Projects: PJM will open a 120-day proposal window for projects with required in-service dates greater than five years out that address identified reliability criteria violations, energy market economic constraints, operational performance and public policy requirements.
+PJM, as the Office of Interconnection, may shorten or extend the window as needed. - Short-Term Projects: PJM will open a 60-day proposal window for projects to address reliability driven upgrades or Reliability Pricing Model (RPM) economic constraints with required in-service dates between 3 and 5 years out.
+PJM, as the Office of Interconnection, may shorten or extend the window as needed.
+RPM economic constraints that are also energy market economic constraints will be addressed in the 120-day proposal window. - Immediate-Need Reliability Projects: If PJM determines that insufficient time remains for a proposal window to be implemented, PJM may post reliability violations that could be addressed by a project required to be in service within three years or less.
 If PJM determines that there is sufficient time for a proposal window for Immediate-need Reliability project proposals, PJM will open a shortened proposal window specified by PJM. - Interregional Proposals: Transmission projects on an interface, that address issues in PJM, must be submitted to PJM through Schedule 6 of the PJM Operating Agreement.
 Such project proposals must also engage the adjacent region's respective planning process.
 Submitting project proposals in both regions will trigger joint evaluation to determine the more efficient, cost effective solution to address the identified issues.